Updated: Jul 30

 Counseling can be a great way to help build a child’s confidence, reduce stress, and combat anxiety.
 It can help identify where the anxiety came from in the first place, and offer specific tools to manage it going forward.

 Neurofeedback is another option for reducing anxiety.
-Oftentimes, anxiety is reflected in a child’s brain map as a surplus of fast-moving beta waves, and a deficit of alpha waves, associated with calm and focus.
-Neurofeedback training can help restore balance to these areas of the brain.
+Oftentimes, anxiety is seen as a surplus of fast-moving beta brain waves, and a deficit of alpha brain waves, associated with calm and focus.
+Neurofeedback training may help restore balance to these areas of the brain.